 The Number One Reason Most Relationships Struggle Providence Holistic Counseling Services - teen happy couple

-She blurts out, “Yeah but I never believe you.
+She blurts out, “Yeah, but I never believe you.
 I think you say it because you think you’re supposed to.”

 They start arguing back and forth until I intervene and invite them to take a breath.
 We spend the next chunk of time unpacking what they both are experiencing in those moments, not necessarily what they are saying.
 It turns out that she thinks he only complements her as a lead-in for wanting sex.
-She says thank you to not be rude but then abruptly ends their interaction feeling manipulated.
-He in turn feels like he doesn’t matter, and no matter what he says to her it’s not good enough.
+She says thank you to not be rude but then abruptly ends their interaction, feeling manipulated.
+He, in turn, feels like he doesn’t matter, and no matter what he says to her, it’s not good enough.
 He feels ignored and disrespected.
-They both look very surprised at what was underneath each other’s reactions and words.
+They both look very surprised at what is underneath each other’s reactions and words.
 There is now an opportunity to connect deeper with new understanding.
-They both apologize for how they’ve treated each other and hold hands.
+They both apologize for how they’ve treated each other and hold hands.The Number One Reason Most Relationships Struggle Providence Holistic Counseling Services couple-holding-hands jeans

 The Number One Reason Most Relationships Struggle by Derek Lovell